grodansparadis/vscp-doc-spec/vscp_register_abstraction_model.md

 The page read/write, boot events etc can handle more then eight data bytes if the buffer is larger than eight and the implementer wishes to do so.
 This even if the event is a Level I event.

+Reading of an unimplemented register should return 0x00.

 The VSCP registers are defined as follows:

 ##### Register abstraction model:id=register_abstraction_model